silphid/jen/README.md

+# WARNING

+This repo is a fork of https://github.com/silphid/jen repo and we are only using it in order to submit PRs to that upstream repo.

 # Jen

 > Jen - _noun_ (in Chinese philosophy) a compassionate love for humanity or for the world as a whole.